February 23, 2022

 5 Benefits of Telepresence

-Telepresence allows real-time two-way collaboration between people who aren’t in the same location.
+Telepresence allows real-time, two-way collaboration between people who aren’t in the same location.
 They are able to speak as if they are in the same room and share data with ease.
-This technology allows for greater communication and collaboration and provides benefits to your business.
-Below I've recapped five of the main benefits to note regarding telepresence.
+This technology allows for greater communication and collaboration, and it's highly beneficial for businesses with multiple offices, a remote workforce, or clients in distant locations.

 Speaking is only one type of human communication.
 We also use nonverbal communication like body language and facial expressions.
-When you remotely join a meeting by phone, participation is limited, which can leave out a big portion of what’s actually being communicated.
+When you remotely join a meeting by phone, these important social cues are largely invisible.
+And without such nuance, it's easy to misread or even completely misunderstand what's being said.
 Telepresence allows more visual collaboration so you can communicate more effectively.

 3. Supports Business Enablement